-Caching is one of the easiest and most effective ways to speed up your website.
-In WordPress, using caching is as simple as installing a caching plugin and configuring some basic settings.
+Caching is one of the easiest and most effective ways to enhance your website’s speed.
+In WordPress, caching is as simple as installing a caching plugin and configuring some basic settings.

 However, this usually leads to a problem.
-When caching is enabled, the sitemap of your website ends up being cached as well, which is the opposite of what should happen.
+When caching is enabled, your website’s sitemap may also be cached, which is the opposite of what should happen.
 Since a sitemap should always be up to date with the pages, posts, and custom posts on your website, caching it defeats the purpose.

 That is why we’ll show you how to exclude the sitemap generated by Rank Math from being cached.
-We will cover the most popular caching plugins, but the methods should work for other plugins as well.
+We will cover the most popular caching plugins, but the methods should also work for other plugins.

 Let’s begin.